calebsavage/itp-data-art/section1/self-portrait/readme.md

 ## Next Steps
 I'mr eally excited by the potential to use ImageMagick for image data analysis and visual representation.
 I have a lot to learn about its syntax (and the finer points of bash scripting) but I hope to continue with some of these tools and integrate them with other methods.

+I'd like to bring in some other data sources to visually indicate what was going on in my life, where I was, and what I was shooting for different times in the graphic and add some animation and interactivity.